 We are pleased to present amazing offers across the range of Hornby Class 370 APT-P (Advanced Passenger Trains) in OO Gauge!

-You can now save up to 50% off the RRPs of the 5 and 7 car train packs and the extra intermediate coach packs too!
+You can now save 43% off the RRP of the 5-car train packs and get amazing savings off the extra intermediate coach packs too!
 All of the vehicles are provided for you to produce any style of APT-P - which were often seen in all sorts of different formations during their various tests in the 1980s.

 The currently available models are produced from the latest version of Hornby's Class 370 tooling, first introduced in 2022, which features various improvements - such as remoulded bodyshells, improved NDM motor pivot mounts, redesigned cabs, a strengthened pantograph and redesigned lighting PCB.